By the conclusion of the specified learning and

 organisation;

-Elucidate the importance of effective communication
+Elucidate the importance of effective communication in

 Employ strategies to encourage enthusiastic

-participation and contribution in the meetings
+participation and contribution in the meetings;

 Employ strategies to encourage enthusiastic